Home > Applications for Fuel Senders > Small Aircraft > Cessna

-Cessna Physical Bolt-In Replacements.
+Cessna Physical Bolt-In Fuel Sender Replacements

 CiES fuel level senders are a physical bolt-in replacement for Cessna Aircraft fuel tank quantity.
 They are applicable to most Cessna models.
 Here you’ll find the models covered by the current FAA STC.